Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 tables when that is not needed.
 Possibly the total_nps, total_noc, and total_sp tables may become perminant but that can be decided in the future.

-Usage note: While each implementation step is listed below, it is recommended to run build_error_prop.sh to run all steps unless there is interest in inspecting an individual intermediate table.
+Usage note: while each implementation step is listed below, it is recommended to run build_error_prop.sh to run all steps unless there is interest in inspecting an individual intermediate table.